CREATING A CULTURE OF KINDNESS & RESPECT

 IF YOU WITNESS BULLYING

 Don’t be a silent bystander.
 Speak up and intervene if it’s safe to do so.
-Support the victim and report the incident.
+Support the victim and report the incident to a trusted peer.

 DOCUMENT EVERYTHING